aosabook/500lines/functionalDB/chapter.md

 In general, this will involve choosing the appropriate index and constructing a plan in the form of a function.

-We choose the index based on the _single_ joining variable (that can operate on only one kind of elements)
+We choose the index based on the _single_ joining variable (that can operate on only single kind of elements)

 <table>
 	<tr>